Applying to east 15

 MA and MFA Theatre Directing

-You are assessed based on your written application, and you may also be called for an interview.
-If applicable, your interview will take place on campus, by telephone or online.
+You are assessed based on your written application and should make sure that this contains information on why you are applying for Theatre Directing, your experience and relevant skills.
+If successful, you will be invited to attend an interview which will take place on campus, by telephone or online.

 FAQs